We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As cold sores can resemble other conditions, it is a good idea for people to check they have a cold sore before they buy a cream.
 A doctor, nurse, or pharmacist can help with this.

 There is no cure for HSV, and, therefore, no cure for cold sores.
-However, an older review suggests that common cold sore treatments can reduce the symptoms and speed up healing time by a small amount.
+However, an

 Effective cold sore creams may include:

 - Antiviral ingredients: Cold sore creams that include acyclovir, penciclovir, or docosanol have antiviral properties.
 According to a 2018 review, these ingredients work marginally better than a placebo, reducing the pain of a cold sore within 24 hours.